Bhumika0305/ShadowFox-Task2/README.md

 Shopnetic is a full-stack e-commerce platform built with HTML, CSS, JavaScript for the frontend and Node.js, Express.js, and MongoDB for the backend.
 It features product browsing, filtering, sorting, cart/wishlist functionality, user authentication, order placement, and a simple billing system.

-## 🌐 Live Preview
+## 🌐 Frontend Deployment

-> Coming Soon (Deploy frontend on GitHub Pages and backend on Render/Vercel)
+The frontend of this project is deployed and accessible at:

 ---